UnitedEffects/ueauth/README.md

 # Boilerplate Service

 A boilerplate micro service that runs as docker or lambda.
-WIP - NOT READY FOR USE
+Click "Use this Template" to utilize - note, WIP.

 ## Key Stack Components